-The Council prepared Group Accounts for the first time in 2020/21 reflecting the Wholly Owned Group of 'Appletree Property' companies.
+The Council prepares Group Accounts reflecting the Wholly Owned Group of 'Appletree Property' companies.
+It consists of Appletree Holdings Limited and two subsidiaries.
 Appletree Property Lettings Ltd concerns itself with the acquisition and letting of open market properties, and is an activity aligned to the Council's General Fund as opposed to the Housing Revenue Account.
 The activity aims to support the private rented sector; and enables the Council to provide rental properties at all tenures, considering affordable and social rents are also offered through the Housing Revenue Account.
-An annual report is presented to the Council's Corporate Affairs and Local Economy Overview and Scrutiny Panel on the activity of the Group of Companies.
+Appletree Residential Developments Limited is a dormant company.
+An annual report is presented to the Council's Resources and Transformation Overview and Scrutiny Panel on the activity of the Group of Companies.